Resource for teaching and learning amid COVID-19

 As a service to students and families, National Association of College Admissions Counselors has created an online tool that is a central resource on changes to the college admission process due to the coronavirus outbreak.
 The tool includes information from colleges and universities nationwide on campus closures, deposit deadlines, and other admission-related changes.

-- Financial aid questions may be a concern.
 Federal Student Aid’s website includes information for students and parents, such as whether students can keep financial aid if their campus is closed and loan repayment questions.

 Midwestern Higher Education Compact offers a list of cooperative purchasing contracts available to higher education (public and private not-for-profit), K-12 districts and schools, cities, counties and local subdivisions, andstate government.